mifads/pyscripts/README.md

 :--------------------------   |:---------------------------------------
 EmepCdf.py |  Main code to read EMEP files - checks projections, dimensions, etc. Gets values for givem lat/long point using bi-linear interpolation of nearby cells.
 Can also return the values of surrounding points - to make the shadowing used in Dave's time series scripts. mkCdf.py | Creates cdf files from a list of variable names and data.
-Works for lon/lat so far. mkCdfComp.py | IN DEVELOPMENT ... compares 2 or more monthly files, for key patterns and given domain.
+Works for lon/lat so far. mkCdfComp.py | Compares 2 or more annual or monthly files, for key patterns and given domain.
+Produces line plots for monthly files, and bar plots for annual.
+Still in development, but useful.
   |
 get_emepcoords.py |
 get_emepcoords_projOnly.py |